illepic/my-site/content/utilities/photo-geotags/index.md

 ---
 title: Photo Geotag Tools
 weight: 3
+excerpt: >-
-excerpt: "A Bash function for revealing where a photo was taken along with an Alfred Extension for it."
+  A Bash function for revealing where a photo was taken along with an Alfred Extension for it.
 tags:
-  - Alfred
+  - alfred
   - photography
   - bash
   - maps